Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 Re: (Score:2, Insightful)

 Minix most widely deployed, wait what?
-(Score:2)
+(Score:3)

 Due to MINIX's presence on every Intel system, the barebones Unix-like OS is the most widely deployed operating system in the world.